sromku/android-simple-facebook/README.md

 ### Get my profile

 Facebook doesn't reveal all user fields by default.
 For example, if you need picture, then you need to specify it in your graph api request.
-I can understand, since getting all possible user fieldsm will be time consuming task and this is not what we want.<br>
+I can understand this, since getting all possible user fields will be time consuming task and this is not what we want.<br>
 Thus, **two** options are possible to get profile data.

 #### Default